If you’ve browsed for skincare online or in-store, you’ve no doubt seen vitamin C listed as a key ingredient across multiple products.

 Hyaluronic acid can combat the dryness and irritation sometimes associated with vitamin C, making your vitamin C products even more powerful.
 It’s a win-win!

-If you're new to the world of vitamin C, now is the time to jump aboard the bandwagon.
+If you're new to the world of vitamin C, now is the time to jump on the bandwagon.
 Your skin will thank you for it.

 References